ShakuriAvi/First-version-WarCardGame/README.md

 # War Cards Game
-The game is played between two players: in each turn two cards are drawn, the one who gets the highest card in that turn gets the point.
+The game is played between two players: in each turn two cards are drawn, the player who gets the highest card in that turn gets the point.
 In the game there are many options: you can see the list of the ten highest records and the location where the record was made by a map.
 You can select the players who will play the same game.
 You can mute the game sounds or play the game manually.